timfernix/oomfiverse/README.md

-# oomfiverse
+# Oomfiverse

-Story universe around my oomfs on twitter.
+Welcome to the **Oomfiverse**!
+This project is my try to create a universe for my oomfs on twitter in which they can enjoy a fun and engaging interactive storytelling experience.